denant0/prototype-server/README.md

 # prototype-server

+Users:
+For correct operation of the server you need to install npm modules using npm install in the root directory.

+Developers:
+For correct operation of the server you need to install npm modules using npm install package-dev.jcon in the root directory.

 Run app for Windows x64: Start the file start-application-x64.
 Run app for Windows x86: Start the file start-application-x86.